ambiguousname/jackbox-custom-content/Readme.md

 ## I accidentally added content multiple times, can I remove it?

-There's a delete option in "View/Edit Content".
-You can select multiple pieces of content to delete.
+You can delete any content you make with Edit->Delete Content.

 ## HELP, EVERYTHING IS BROKEN AND/OR I REMOVED ALL NON-CUSTOM CONTENT AND CAN'T GET IT BACK